Shader: Ray-tracing shaders

-Tensor shaders may be integrated in NPUs or GPUs.
-Tensor shaders are supported by Microsoft via DirectML, by Khronos Group via OpenVX, by Apple via Core ML, by Google via TensorFlow, by Linux Foundation via ONNX.
-NVIDIA and AMD called "tensor shaders" as "tensor cores".
-Unlike unified shader, one tensor shader can contains multiple ALUs.

 Compute kernels

 Compute kernels are routines compiled for high throughput accelerators (such as graphics processing units (GPUs), digital signal processors (DSPs), or field-programmable gate arrays (FPGAs)), separate from but used by a main program (typically running on a central processing unit).
-They may be specified by a separate programming language such as "OpenCL C" as "compute shaders" written in a shading language, or embedded directly in application code written in a high level language.
-They are sometimes called compute shaders, sharing execution units with vertex shaders and pixel shaders on GPUs, but are not limited to execution on one class of device, or graphics APIs.
+They may be specified by a separate programming language such as "OpenCL C", as "compute shaders" written in a shading language, or embedded directly in application code written in a high level language.
 Compute kernels roughly correspond to inner loops when implementing algorithms in traditional languages (except there is no implied sequential operation), or to code passed to internal iterators.
 Microsoft support this as DirectCompute.

-This programming paradigm maps well to vector processors: there is an assumption that each invocation of a kernel within a batch is independent, allowing for data parallel execution.
+This single program, multiple data programming paradigm maps well to vector processors: there is an assumption that each invocation of a kernel within a batch is independent, allowing for data parallel execution.
 However, atomic operations may sometimes be used for synchronization between elements (for interdependent work), in some scenarios.
 Individual invocations are given indices (in 1 or more dimensions) from which arbitrary addressing of buffer data may be performed (including scatter gather operations), so long as the non-overlapping assumption is respected.

 The Vulkan API provides the intermediate SPIR-V representation to describe both graphical shaders, and compute kernels in a language independent and machine independent manner.
 The intention is to facilitate language evolution and provide a more natural ability to leverage GPU compute capabilities, in line with hardware developments such as Unified Memory Architecture and Heterogeneous System Architecture.
 This allows closer cooperation between a CPU and GPU.

 Much work has been done in the field of Kernel generation through LLMs as a means of optimizing code.
 KernelBench, created by the Scaling Intelligence Lab at Stanford, provides a framework to evaluate the ability of LLMs to generate efficient GPU kernels.
-Cognition has created Kevin 32-B to create efficient CUDA kernels which is currently the highest performing model on KernelBench.
+Cognition created Kevin 32-B to create efficient CUDA kernels which as of May 2025 was the highest performing model on KernelBench.

+Compute shaders

+Compute shaders refer to compute kernels written in a shading language.
+These shaders share execution units with vertex shaders and pixel shaders on GPUs, an example of GPGPU operation.
+They may be used in graphics pipelines for purposes such as additional stages in animation or lighting algorithms (e.g. tiled forward rendering) or be used for a non-graphics purpose.
+Some rendering APIs allow compute shaders to easily share data resources with the graphics pipeline, which eases the integration of graphics and compute.